What is Cassia Seed Extract?

 A cassia seed pillow is a good solution for people with insomnia and sleep apnea as its therapeutic properties soothe the nerves on the head and neck.
 The pillow remains warm during the winter and is also good for people with chronic neck pain as its thick texture offers meridian acupoint massage to treat medical conditions like dizziness, insomnia, cerebral arteriosclerosis and cervical spondylosis (x).
 Cassia seed extract can help alleviate stress and anxiety, which improves the quality of sleep.

-Modern use considers cassia seed extract to have antiviral, antifungal and antibacterial properties.
+Modern use considers the extract to have antiviral, antifungal and antibacterial properties.
 It has an alcohol infusion used to combat bacteria.
 It also impairs the growth of different bacteria strains like staphylococcus, bacillus coli and diphtheria (x).

 Cassia also works as an effective anti-depressant that can help improve the overall mood.
 Many people across the world suffer from constant mood swings, depression and anxiety.
 However, taking cassia seed can help lift a person’s mood and keep it balanced to help them fight depression.
 Cassia seeds contain aldehyde, which can reduce stress and similar conditions.
 Taking cassia seed helps to ease the nerves and allow the body to function properly (x).